 Changed in version 1.0: Return value is now an iterable of uploaded remote file paths which also exhibits the .failed and .succeeded attributes.

-Changed in version 1.5: Allow a name attribute on file-like objects for log output
+Changed in version 1.5: Allow a name attribute on file-like objects for log output fabric.operations.reboot (args, kwargs) Reboot the remote system.

 Changed in version 1.7: Added use_glob option to allow disabling of globbing.